thecbp/thecbp/README.md

 ### A little about me:

 - I'm working as a statistician in the pharma industry.
-- I enjoy teaching statistics and programming on [Youtube](https://youtube.com/@very-normal)
+- I own the [Very Normal Youtube Channel](https://youtube.com/@very-normal), where I teach and talk about statistics topics.